frankcorneliusmartin/frankcorneliusmartin.github.io/content/blogs/ascii-picture.rst

 Computing Letter Intensities
 ----------------------------
-Before we can match the segments to letters we need to compute the intensity per letter.
+Before we can match the each segment to a character we need to compute the intensity for each character.
 This intensity is dependant on the font that is used.
-I used the `Ubunto Mono font <https://fonts.google.com/specimen/Ubuntu+Mono>`_, which is the same font as this page uses.
+I used the `Ubunto Mono font <https://fonts.google.com/specimen/Ubuntu+Mono>`_, which is the same font as this website.
 This code only works for mono-spaced fonts.
-If the font is not mono-spaced the algorithm will be much more complicated, as the final ASCII image is not a grid.
+If the font is not mono-spaced the algorithm will be much more complicated, as the final ASCII image is not a grid in that case.

-The font size is not important when computing the intensities, as they are relative to each other.
+The font size is not important when computing the intensities for each character, as we are computing the average pixel intensity of the character box.

 .. container:: toggle